Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/AppCreationScripts/AppCreationScripts.md

 The `Configure.ps1` will stop if it tries to create an Azure AD application which already exists in the tenant.
 For this, if you are using the script to try/test the sample, or in DevOps scenarios, you might want to run `Cleanup.ps1` just before `Configure.ps1`.
 This is what is shown in the steps below.

-## How to use the app creation scripts ?
+## How to use the app creation scripts?

 ### Pre-requisites